Carrot Coconut SoupJump to Recipe

-Soup is the answer.
+Carrot Coconut Soup is the answer.
 The question: What is the first freezer meal someone should make?

-Soup is also easy to make in huge batches.
+This carrot soup recipe is also easy to make in huge batches.
 Whether you are making two servings of soup or ten, it’s essentially the same amount of time and work.

 Because soup is a liquid, it also freezes really nicely and reheats perfectly.
 The one exception to this is cream-based soups.
 Most of the time they will work, but I’ve heard the occasional story of cream soups curdling when you reheat them.